 The aim of this Module is to provide the student with an understanding of the professionalism and development of coaching and learning using an evidence−based approach contextualised to real world examples.

 By the end of this module the student should be able to:

-1. Evaluate the concepts of talent and expertise within coaching and learning
+1. Evaluate the concepts of expertise within coaching and learning

-2. Apply critical theory to the creation of optimal environments for coaching and learning
+2. Apply critical theory to the environments for coaching and learning

 3. Demonstrate a critical understanding of the concepts of professionalism and personal development as they apply to coaching and learning

 4. Evaluate the infrastructures required for the development of those involved in coaching and learning